 Pregnant women, people with certain skin conditions and those taking medications (such as retinoid cream) that may interfere with the treatment and healing may not qualify for IPL.
 If you have keloid (thick, raised tissue) scarring or are prone to other forms of excessive scarring and hyperpigmentation, IPL may not be the right fit for your needs.
 People who may have skin cancer, recently tanned their skin or are sensitive to light treatments should not have photorejuvenation.

+Patients with darker skin tones are at a slightly higher risk for complications from IPL treatment.
 Our San Diego dermatologists can help you determine if IPL or another skin treatment is right for your cosmetic goals.
 Laser resurfacing, Clear & Brilliant laser or chemical peels are alternative options to IPL treatments.
 Your particular skin type will be evaluated to be sure IPL is the best treatment for you.

 Benefits of Intense Pulsed Light TherapyIPL offers visible results with minimal downtime or the need for ablative surgery (which removes skin tissues).
 The technology can address a wide range of skin conditions by targeting the pigment in the treated area without harming surrounding tissues.
 IPL is especially effective at treating pigmentation, redness and sun damage.
 Research suggests one to three IPL treatment sessions may improve redness and broken blood vessels by up to 75 percent.